timker/docs/docs/_documentation/Deploy-NET-Core-to-AWS-ECS.md

 ---
 slug: deploy-netcore-docker-aws-ecs
-title: Deploy .NET Core with Docker to AWS EC2 Container Service
+title: Deploy .NET Core with Docker to EC2 Container Service
 ---

 One of the primary benefits of .NET Core's first-class support for Linux is being able to leverage